Evidence on the Within-Industry Agglomeration of R&D, Production, and Administrative Occupations

 To date, most empirical studies of industrial agglomeration rely on data where observations are assigned an industry code based on classification systems such as NAICS in North America and NACE in Europe.
 This study combines industry data with occupation data to show that there are important differences in the spatial patterns of occupation groups within the widely used industry definitions.
 We focus on workers in manufacturing industries, whose occupations almost always fit into three groups: production, administrative, or R&D. We then employ two approaches to document the spatial ...

-Challenges and prospects for Midwest manufacturing: report on the 2003–04 Chicago Fed Manufacturing Project
+Challenges and prospects for Midwest manufacturing

-Agglomeration in the U.S. auto supplier industry
+Challenges to the U.S. auto industry

 The geographic evolution of the U.S. auto industry (pt.
 1)

 The authors examine changes in the footprint of the auto industry in the United States, starting in 1980 and tracking them through 2003.
 Their formal analysis of assembly and supplier plant locations traces the reorientation of the auto region from one that extends east?west to one that stretches north?south over this period.
 To accommodate the large size of the file and the number of illustrations, the article has been divided into two smaller files.